 - Reduce heavy gear from your car that you don’t need.
 According to the NRMA, extra weight in your car increases consumption of fuel especially in cities when you’re accelerating and breaking.

-- If you’re travelling on a long journey, check the NRMA Bowser Buster to see what towns or regions sell petrol at a lower or higher price.
+- If you’re travelling on a long journey, check the NRMA App to see what towns or regions sell petrol at a lower or higher price.

-- If it’s possible, walk, cycle or take public transit where you need to go.
+- If it’s possible, walk, cycle or take public transport where you need to go.

 - Wash, vacuum and detail your car at home instead of paying to get it professionally done.

 - Host a birthday party at home, in a local park or local community centre.
-Details about low-cost party venues and themes are available in my 97 Ideas for a Kids Birthday Party article.
+Details about low-cost party venues are available in the Newy with Kids Birthday Party Guide.

 - Purchase party supplies on sale or buy plain coloured supplies which can be used for another occasion.